Christine M. Jewell

 Try out the A March for Liberty videos and activity book.

-Explore the Connecticut Inns & Tavern Signs virtual exhibit from the Connecticut Historical Society.
+Explore the Connecticut Inns & Tavern Signs virtual exhibit from the Connecticut Museum of Culture and History.

 Do a deep dive into a work of art featuring a tavern with SEE/change: Seven Miles to Farmington from the Florence Griswold Museum.